 Steinhauer Atomic Physics Laboratory

-Our research focuses on important analogies between ultracold atoms and other areas of physics.
-Currently, we are focusing on black hole analogues.
-We recently made the first observation of thermal, quantum Hawking radiation in any system.
-This was the result of a 5-year effort, in which we created a sonic black hole, and developed the techniques required to carefully study minute distributions of phonons in a Bose-Einstein condensate.
+Previously, we made the first observation of quantum Hawking radiation in any system.
+This was the result of a 7-year effort, in which we created a sonic black hole, and developed the techniques required to carefully study minute distributions of phonons in a Bose-Einstein condensate.
 This research path also led to the first quantitative observation of the bunching phenomenon in a Bose-Einstein condensate.

 Our Hawking radiation research is based on our pioneering ultra-high resolution imaging system.
 This system was originally developed for our study of the Josephson effect in a Bose-Einstein condensate.
 After a 6-year effort, we made the first observation of the AC Josephson effect in a Bose-Einstein condensate, and the first observation of the DC Josephson effect in any system other than superconductors.
 These observations were in close analogy with the superconducting case.

 The ultra-high resolution imaging system also allowed us to make the first in situ study of an optical lattice with single-site resolution and tunneling between sites.

 Finally, we are always interested in scientific novelties, such as an object which oscillates periodically from one form to another.
 Specifically, we discovered a vortex ring which periodically transforms into a soliton and then back into a vortex ring.
 This breaks the paradigm of the one-way decay of a soliton into a vortex ring.